-RTEMS_SUCCESSFUL - timer identified successfully RTEMS_INVALID_NAME - timer name not found
+RTEMS_SUCCESSFUL - timer identified successfully RTEMS_INVALID_ADDRESS - id is NULL RTEMS_INVALID_NAME - timer name not found

 This directive obtains the timer id associated with the timer name to be acquired.
 If the timer name is not unique, then the timer id will match one of the timers with that name.
 However, this timer id is not guaranteed to correspond to the desired timer.
 The timer id is used to access this timer in other timer related directives.